-You might have heard somebody who is in recovery say something along the lines of, “Relapse is not a prerequisite for recovery.”
-This phrase essentially means that one does not have to experience a relapse to stay sober long-term.
-Because relapsing is so common, many believe that to maintain sobriety for years and years, you have to experience a return to drinking or using at least once after treatment.
+Relapsing is so common that many believe that to maintain sobriety for years, you have to experience it at least once after treatment.
 This is not the case.
-There are plenty of men and women who have gotten sober after a severe substance abuse disorder, and who have stayed sober for years without a return to their old behavioral patterns. part of the reason why so many addicts relapse is because they feel like relapsing isn’t a big deal, or because they feel like it will improve the quality of their sobriety once they do manage to stay sober.
-The truth of the matter is – as soon as you enter into a recovery program, you should be completely committing the remainder of your life to complete and total abstinence.
-If you are planning on relapsing, you are simply doing it wrong.
-The whole point of addiction treatment is to teach you how to stay sober, and how to enjoy your sobriety while making your life as happy and fulfilling as possible.
+There are plenty of people who have gotten sober after a severe substance use disorder and have stayed sober for years without a return to their old behavioral patterns.
+Part of the reason why so many individuals relapse is because they feel like relapsing isn’t a big deal or because they feel like it will improve the quality of their sobriety once they do manage to stay sober.
+Another is that they don’t fully understand their addiction relapse triggers.

-Here are several reasons why so many addicts relapse after a short stint of sobriety:
+Here are several reasons why so many people relapse after a short stint of sobriety:

-- An underlying and untreated mental health disorder like anxiety or depression
+- An underlying and untreated mental health condition like anxiety or depression

 - Extremely high-stress situations

-- Not paying attention to personal relapse triggers
+- Not paying attention to personal addiction relapse triggers

 The good news is that relapse can always be avoided when the right tools are in place.